We’ve added 10 cool DIY fifth wheel modifications to make our RV interior living in tight quarters easier and more functional.

 Paper Towel Holder

-I, for one, can’t stand our paper towel roll being out in the open.
-And I’m not a fan of countertop paper towel holders.
-So, I asked Dan to mount a similar paper towel holder inside the same kitchen cabinet that we installed our trash can slideout.
+I can’t stand our paper towel roll being out in the open.
+And I’m not a fan of countertop paper towel holders either.
+So, I asked Dan to mount a paper towel holder inside the same kitchen cabinet that we installed our trash can slide-out.

 He first, reinforced the galley cabinet door with a small slab of wood.
 This would keep the screws from going all the way through the cabinet door.
 It also added a little more bite for the screws to secure the paper towel holder.

 Just a quick RV tip for travel days, push a straight pin into the roll so it doesn’t unroll.

 This RV modification took about an hour to complete.
 The paper towel holder and cost about fifteen dollars.